Digital Oil Fields Building Blocks

 Field Data Capture and Data Management Objectives

-- Describe the Data Acquisition & Delivery Systems (DA&DS) end-to-end system used for DOF.
+- Describe the Data Acquisition and Delivery Systems (DA&DS) end-to-end system used for DOF

 - Detail the technical principles behind DA&DS